sekeidesign/SVGView/README.md

 # Overview

-The goal of this project is to bring the full power of SVG to Apple platforms.
-Our framework can parse SVG files and represent their content in SwiftUI.
-It provides you with the ability to not only render SVG files, but also add interactivity to them, handle user input and use SwiftUI to put your art into motion.
+This is a fork of Exyte's SVGViewer repository, which adds properties that make it easier and more powerful to interact with SwiftUI Paths.
+The original project brings the power of SVG to Apple platforms, by parsing SVG files and representing their content in SwiftUI.

 # Usage